ZAP: Zoned Architecture and Performant Compiler for Field Programmable Atom Array: Acknowledgments

 We sincerely thank Chenghong Zhu, Xudan Chai, and Yanwu Gu for their invaluable discussions.
-This work is supported by the Beijing Natural Science Foundation (Grant No. Z220002), the National Natural Science Foundation of China (Grant No. 92365111), and the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302400).
-Meng-Jun Hu is supported by the National Natural Science Foundation of China (Grant No.92365206).
+This work was supported by the National Key Research and Development Program of China (Grant No. 2025YFE0217200), the Beijing Natural Science Foundation (Grant No. Z220002), the National Natural Science Foundation of China (Grant No. 92365111), the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302400), and the National Natural Science Foundation of China (Grant No. 92365206).
+ZAP is open source at~\url{https://github.com/BAQIS-Quantum/neutral-atom-compilation}.
+All data and code used in this work are publicly available in the same repository.